Self-aeration

 edition was published in 2004.
 In 2003, the IAHR

-achievements in hydraulic engineering.
-The American Society of Civil
+for outstanding achievements in hydraulic engineering.
+The American

-presented him with the 2004 award for the Best Practice paper in the
+(ASCE-EWRI) presented him with the 2004 award for the Best Practice paper

 Australia), "Hydraulic